INFO-201-Fall-2023/final-project-repositories-group70/README.md

 Comparing and contrasting:
 - Real-life cases.
 It intuitively reflects the mental state of the employees who were laid off and makes us see the stress of the employees.

+### Resource 5:
+> Tan, J. S. (2022, May 13).
+Tech Workers Lie Flat.
+Dissent Magazine.
+Retrieved April 23, 2023, from https://www.dissentmagazine.org/article/tech-workers-lie-flat
+>
+Bullet point 1:
+- long working hours with tight schedules lead to huge work pressure for tech industry employees.

+Bullet point 2:
+- Employees are unable to have a good working condition.
+A number of employees have suffered sudden death or suicide in recent years.

+Comparing and contrasting:
+- The report provides details of the pressures faced by China tech employees.
+China is a typical example of workplace stress.
+In which company bathrooms are banned from the internet and the requirement to work 12 hours a day all reflect the stress that tech employees face at work.